michei69/smule-desktop/README.md

 - [ ] Account stuff
 - [ ] Proper UI
 - [ ] Proper documentation
+- [ ] Implement group part play (we only support part 1 and 2, but we can have up to 8 iirc)
+- [ ] Implement group performance part selection
-- [ ] Implement pauses between lyrics (`avTmplSegments` from the extended arr)
+- [ ] Implement group creation part selection
-- [ ] Check whether groups are allowed to choose which side they do or not
 - [ ] Eventually reverse engineer the sound filter templates